USMLE Pathway (North America)

-12-week Introduction to Medical School
+12-week Introduction to Medicine

 “I like the flexibility that OUM offers: the autonomy of having your own career, continuing to work, and still being able to fulfill your dream of becoming a doctor. ”